-Adults would ask Pre-K version of me what I wanted to do as a grown up… and I never had an answer, while they would praise my classmates for saying “Doctor!”
-“Astronaut!”
-“Firefighter!”
-“Teacher!”
+Adults would ask Pre-K me what I wanted to do as a grown-up… and I never had an answer, while my classmates proclaimed their destinies: “Doctor!,” “Astronaut!,” “Firefighter!,” “Teacher!”

 Two.
 I love analyzing and solving problems.

-This probably paints a better picture of how much I love research: One day I was discussing my research capstone project with the Consumer Behavior professor and he said “I’m excited to see you’re more excited about your research project than my PhD students are of theirs.”
+One day in college I was discussing my research capstone project with the Consumer Behavior professor and he said, “I’m excited to see you’re more excited about your research project than my PhD students are of theirs.”

 Three.
 I love arts.

 I would get in trouble at school because I would draw Sailor Moon characters instead of listening to class.

 After High School, SCAD and Ringling College of Art and Design accepted me in their illustration programs, but both were too expensive, and I didn’t think being an artist was going to pay the bills.
 (Leave that to Hollywood to show us all the struggling artist stereotypes.)